Small Business Funding

 Several paths are designed for owners before sales ramp up:

-What lenders look at instead of sales
+What funders look at instead of sales

 With no revenue history, underwriters lean harder on your personal credit, any collateral, your industry experience, and how realistic your projections are.
 A tight business plan and a few months of personal financial stability can carry real weight here.